aoiorio/ruby_bbs/README.md

 * This repository is GitHub's class homework.
 * It was created by Ruby on Rails.
 * I quoted this code => https://www.youtube.com/watch?v=CfdRXSrwLDo
-* I think that Ruby on Rails is amazing framework
+* I think that Ruby on Rails is amazing framework.
-* I had four cookies during doing it
+* I had four cookies during doing it.